Instrument Android apps

 The process of monitoring the user experience of native mobile apps is different from monitoring browser-based web applications.
 This is because mobile-app monitoring involves the compilation, packaging, and shipment of a monitoring library along with your own mobile application package.

-Starting with OneAgent SDK for Android version 8.245, we're ending support for the following versions of Android and Gradle plugin:
+Starting with OneAgent for Android version 8.245, we're ending support for the following versions of Android and Gradle plugin:

 - Android 4.0.3 - 4.4 (API level 15 - 19)